 The jdbcTable element is also used with different attributes to describe join trees.
-See 6.6, "Representing Joins in XML," on page 79.
+See 6.6, "Representing Joins in XML," on page 80.

 Attribute Туре Description datasourceId String (Required) Identifier for the data source, as set in the id attribute of jdbcDataSource.
 When creating a design file, this alias may be any name you choose, but it must be identical for all tables and derived tables.
-When uploading the file, the datasourceId automatically becomes the alias associated with the data source defined for the Domain. id String (Required) Unique identifier for the table in the Domain design file.
+When uploading the file, the datasourceId automatically becomes the alias associated with the data source defined for the Domain. id String (Required) Unique identifier for the table in the Domain designation file.
 If you copy a table to join it multiple times, each copy has the same datasourceId, schemaAlias, and datasourceTableName but must have a different id.
-To set a table id in the Domain Designer, right-click the table and select Rename Table from the context menu.
-The id XML attribute can contain alphanumeric characters along with any combination of the following: @#\$^\'~?
+To set table id in the Domain Designer, right-click the table and set Rename Table from the context menu.
+The id XML attribute can contain alphanumeric characters along with any combination of the following: @#\$^'~?
 It cannot start with a digit.
-When generated via the Domain Designer, id is a representation of the table name in the data source, with unsupported characters replaced by underscores. schemaAlias Name of the database schema in the data source.
-Required if the data source uses schemas. • For schemaless data sources, such as MySQL, schemaAlias is not required. • For schema-based data sources, such as PostgreSQL and Oracle, the name is the literal name of the schema in the data source, for example, public. • For schemaless data sources within a virtual data source, the schema name is of the form dataSourcePrefix, where dataSourcePrefix is the data source prefix defined when the virtual data source was created.
-For example, FoodmartDataSources within a virtual data source, the name is in the form dataSourcePrefix_schema, where dataSourcePrefix is the data source prefix defined when the virtual data source was created.
-For example, FoodmartDataSource public. datasourceTableName String (Required) Literal name of the table in the data source.
+When generated via the Domain Designer, id is a representation of the table name in the data source, with unsupported characters replaced by underscores.

+Attribute Туре Description schemaAlias Name of the database schema in the data source.
+Required if the data source uses schemas.
+For schemaless data sources, such as MySQL, schemaAlias is not required.
+For schema-based data sources, such as PostgreSQL and Oracle, the name is the literal name of the schema in the data source, for example, public.
+For schemaless data sources within a virtual data source, the schema name is of the form dataSourcePrefix, where dataSourcePrefix is the data source prefix defined when the virtual data source.
+For schema-based data sources within a virtual data source, the name is in the form dataSourcePrefix_schema, where dataSourcePrefix is the data source prefix_schema, where dataSourcePrefix is the data source prefix defined when the virtual data source.
+For schema-based data sources within a virtual data source, the name is in the form dataSourcePrefix_schema, where dataSourcePrefix is the data source prefix defined when the virtual data source was created.
+For example, FoodmartDataSourcePrefix is the data source prefix defined when the virtual data source was created.
+For example, FoodmartDataSourcePrefix is the data source prefix defined when the virtual data source was created.
+For example, FoodmartDataSource_public. datasourceTableName String (Required) Literal name of the table in the data source.